poppy-project/poppy-docs/pypot/doc/quickstart-configfile.rst

 You can build a Robot object by hand, but it is much easier to launch a configuration from a configuration file.
 This text file contains a dictionnary, encoded in json.

+The important fields are:

+* **controllers** - This key holds the information pertaining to a controller and all the items connected to its bus.
+* **motors** - This is a description of all the custom setup values for each motor.
+Meta information, such as the motor access name or orientation, is also included here.
+It is also there that you will set the angle limits of the motor.
+* **motorgroups** - This is used to define alias of a group of motors (e.g. left_leg).

 This is an example of a minimal config file:

 ::